Les Kurbas: Early work

-Kurbas was born in Sambir (then part of Austria-Hungary) on February 25, 1887 and was given a double name Oleksandr-Zenon, for short Les or Oles.
+Kurbas was born in Sambir (then part of Austria-Hungary) on 25 February 1887, and was given a double name Oleksandr-Zenon, for short Les or Oles.
 His father, Stepan Pylypovych Kurbas (Yanovych) (1862–1908), was a Ruthenian actor who descended from Lithuanian lineage.
-His mother, Vanda Adolfivna (nata Kulczycka), born in Stary Skalat, was also an actress, the daughter of an Austrian, Adolf Teichman.
+His mother, Vanda Adolfivna (nata Kulczycka), born in Staryi Skalat, was also an actress, the daughter of an Austrian, Adolf Teichman.
 His parents' last name Yanovych was their pseudonym, for which they were better known, particularly in theater of "Ruska besida".
 Beside Les who was the first child there were three other children Kornylo (d.
 2 July 1895), Nestor, and Nadia, however none of them survived past their teenage years.

 At first Kurbas studied at Ternopil gymnasium.
 In 1907 he enrolled into the Philosophy Department of University of Vienna from where he transferred out in 1908, due to his father death enrolling later in Lviv University (1908–1910).
 This was determined by the need to lead Ukrainian culture out of the provincialism it had fallen into as a result of the century-long occupation by Poland and Russia.

-In the midst of the first world war Kurbas formed the "Ternopil theatrical evenings" (1915–1916) and the Molody Teatr (Young Theater) in Kiev in 1916, which was the first ensemble to experiment with both new and ancient acting techniques.
+In the midst of the first world war Kurbas formed the "Ternopil theatrical evenings" (1915–1916) and the Molody Teatr (Young Theater) in Kyiv in 1916, which was the first ensemble to experiment with both new and ancient acting techniques.
 Kurbas directed and acted in plays such as Gogol's Revizor and, most importantly and to much acclaim, Sophocles' Oedipus Rex.
 Due to the shortage in resources and the general political chaos towards the end of the First World War the ensemble was disbanded.
-Along with it he was a professor at the Kiev Music-Drama Institute in 1916–1919 and later Kharkiv Music-Drama Institute in 1926–1933.
-In 1920–21 Les Kurbas has found a Kiev Drama Theater "Kiydramte".
+Along with it he was a professor at the Kyiv Music-Drama Institute in 1916–1919 and later Kharkiv Music-Drama Institute in 1926–1933.
+In 1920–21 Les Kurbas has found a Kyiv Drama Theater "Kiydramte".

 Kurbas' next major project was Haydamaks (several stagings from 1920 on), a poem on the eighteenth-century Ukrainian upsurge against Polish occupation by Ukrainian poet laureate Taras Shevchenko.
 The production was the most important Ukrainian theater production of the twentieth century and went on to be staged even after Kurbas' death (without mention of his name, though).
 Kurbas integrated all the techniques of the Molody era, most notably in his treatment of the choir.